 It was built starting from 1618 da Ranuccio I, Duke of Parma and Piacenza, who intended to celebrate with a theatrical performance the stop in Parma of the Grand Duke of Tuscany, Cosimo II, directed to Milan to honor the tomb of St. Charles Borromeo, canonized in 1610.

-The theater was completed in the fall of 1618 and dedicated to Bellona (goddess of war, as a tribute to the first destination of the environment) and the Muse: because of an illness that had struck Cosimo II, forcing him to cancel the planned pilgrimage, the theater remained unused for almost ten years.
-The 21 December of 1628 was finally inaugurated, on the occasion of the wedding of Odoardo, son of Ranuccio, with Margherita de 'Medici, daughter of Cosimo.
+The theater was completed in the autumn of 1618 and dedicated to Bellona (goddess of war, in homage to the first destination of the environment) and to the Muse: due to an illness that had struck Cosimo II, forcing him to cancel the planned pilgrimage, the theater remained unused for almost ten years.
+It was finally inaugurated on 21 December 1628, on the occasion of the wedding of Odoardo, son of Ranuccio, with Margherita de 'Medici, daughter of Cosimo.

-To celebrate the event, the show "Mercurio e Marte" was set up, with texts by Claudio Achillini and music by Claudio Monteverdi: during the opera the cavea was also flooded and a naumachia was staged.
-Because of the complexity and high costs of the set-ups, the theater was used only eight more times: the last one in the 1732, on the occasion of the arrival of Don Carlo di Borbone in the duchy.
+To celebrate the event, the show “Mercury and Mars” was set up, with lyrics by Claudio Achillini and music by Claudio Monteverdi: during the opera the cavea was also flooded and a naumachia staged.
+Due to the complexity and high cost of the set-ups, the theater was used only eight more times: the last in 1732, on the occasion of the arrival of Don Carlo di Borbone in the duchy.

-Housed in a large hall (87 meters long for 32 in width and 22 in height), the U-shaped cavea consists of fourteen steps on which they could be housed around 3000 spectators: at the top of the cavea are two orders of serliane, the lower tuscanico and the upper ionic one; the stage is long 40 meters, with an opening of 12 meters.
+Housed in a large hall (87 meters long for 32 in width and 22 in height), the U-shaped cavea consists of fourteen steps on which they could be housed around 3000 spectators: at the top of the cavea there are two orders of serlianas, the lower Tuscan one and the upper Ionic one; the stage is 40 meters long, with an opening of 12 meters.

 La structure was made in wood (Friuli red fir tree) and entirely covered with painted stucco to simulate the marble (characteristic materials of ephemeral architecture, which was to be the Farnese Theater).